-39. Upon information and belief, Defendant has been and now is indirectly infringing by way of inducing infringement and contributing to the infringement of the asserted claims of the

-'187 patent in the State of Texas, in this District, and elsewhere in the United States, by providing the '187 Accused Chargers for use as described above by Defendant's customers.
-Defendant advertised, offered for sale, and/or sold the '187 Accused Chargers (and continues to advertise, offer to sell, and sell) to its customers for use in a manner that Defendant knew infringed at least one claim of the '187 patent.
-For example, Defendant advertises and sells the '187 Accused Chargers.
-Defendant is a direct and indirect infringer, and its customers using the '187 Accused Chargers are direct infringers.
-Defendant had actual knowledge of the '187 patent at least as early as when they received a letter from Plaintiff sent on August 1, 2023, asserting that the '187 Accused Chargers infringed claims of the '187 patent and they were provided a claim chart that provided evidence of the infringement.
-Defendant has known of its infringement since at least that date as a result of the accusations of infringement in the notice letter.
-Defendant has therefore also known that the use of the '187 Accused Chargers by its customers infringed at least one claim of the '187 patent since at least the date they received the letter.
+32. Upon information and belief, Defendant was indirectly infringing by way of inducing infringement and contributing to the infringement of the asserted claims of the '187 patent in the State of Texas, in this District, and elsewhere in the United States, by providing the '187 Accused Chargers for use as described above by Defendant's customers.
+Defendant advertised, offered for sale, and/or sold the '187 Accused Chargers to its customers for use in a manner that Defendant knew infringed at least one claim of the '187 patent.
+For example, Defendant advertised and sold the '187 Accused Chargers.
+Defendant was a direct and indirect infringer, and its customers using the '187 Accused Chargers were direct infringers.
+Defendant had actual knowledge of the '187 patent at least as early as when they received letters from Plaintiff sent on August 1, 2023, and April 13, 2024, asserting that the '187 Accused Chargers infringed claims of the '187 patent and they were provided a claim chart that provided evidence of the infringement.
+Defendant has known of its infringement since at least that date as a result of the accusations of infringement in the notice letters.
+Defendant has therefore also known that the use of the '187 Accused Chargers by its customers infringed at least one claim of the '187 patent since at least the date they received the letters.

-40. On information and belief, since becoming aware of the '187 patent and of the infringement through advertising and offering for sale the '187 Accused Chargers for use by its customers, Defendant is and has been committing the act of inducing infringement by specifically intending to induce infringement by providing the '187 Accused Chargers to its customers and by aiding and abetting its use in a manner known to infringe by Defendant.
-Since becoming aware of the infringing use of the '187 Accused Chargers, Defendant knew that the use of the '187 Accused Chargers by its customers as a charger with a portable electronic device (including a rechargeable battery) constituted direct patent infringement.
-Despite this knowledge, Defendant continued and continues to encourage and induce its customers to use the '187 Accused Chargers to infringe as described above and provided instructions (and continues such acts) for using the

-'187 Accused Chargers to infringe, including through advertisements.
-Defendant therefore knowingly induced infringement (and continues to induce infringement) and specifically intended to (and intends to) encourage and induce the infringement of the '187 patent by its customers.
+33. On information and belief, since Defendant became aware of the '187 patent and of the infringement through advertising and offering for sale the '187 Accused Chargers for use by its customers, Defendant was committing the act of inducing infringement by specifically intending to induce infringement by providing the '187 Accused Chargers to its customers and by aiding and abetting its use in a manner known to infringe by Defendant.
+Since Defendant became aware of the infringing use of the '187 Accused Chargers, Defendant knew that the use of the '187 Accused Chargers by its customers as a charger with a portable electronic device (including a rechargeable battery) constituted direct patent infringement.
+Despite this knowledge, Defendant continued and continues to encourage and induce its customers to use the '187 Accused Chargers to infringe as described above and provided instructions for using the '187 Accused Chargers to infringe, including through advertisements.
+Defendant therefore knowingly induced infringement and specifically intended to encourage and induce the infringement of the '187 patent by its customers.